Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 * Minimum SCHC header is two bytes (the FPort byte + 1 additional byte) and the RECOMMENDED header size is two bytes.
-* RuleID: Recommended size is 8 bits in SCHC header.
+* RuleID: 8 bits stored in LoRaWAN FPort.
 * SCHC fragmentation reliability mode: `ACK-on-Error`
 * DTag: Size is 0 bit, not used
 * FCN: The FCN field is encoded on N = 6 bits, so WINDOW_SIZE = 64 tiles